Contact info: Roy Wilson (631) 831-3992

 Scroll for the Buzzards complete calendar.

-I am always honored that a venue believes in us and I never take that for granted.
+I am always honored when a venue believes in us and I never take that for granted.
 I understand that times are hard and there are many other places our fans can go to on any given night.
 Thank you to everybody for your support.
 Good people attract good people, positive energy attracts positive energy.
 Thank you to the Huntington Moose Lodge for giving me the chance to bring pure drama-free rockabilly music to more and more people.

 This calendar is updated monthly, or more often as shows come in.

-Some recent shows that we were extremely proud of:
+Some shows that we do every year:

 Viva Las Vegas